April 23 2019- July 10 2019

 SDAC is excited to bring you a group exhibition, celebrating the works of local Virginia women artists and their various forms of abstract art.
 With this amazing collection of works we wanted to bring the concept of art as a method of healing and growth to the conversation.
 From using art as a way to recover from an injury, to incorporating it into one’s daily meditation routine, to charting and recording mental wellness through the creation of works - these artists show us the breadth of how art can lead to various ways of tackling life’s challenges and celebrating your successes along the way.
 Every artist has a story behind their works and with this show we get a closer look into these six women’s inspiration and journey through their art.

-Thank you to the above local Virginia women artists for sharing their works with us and giving us the opportunity to view their pieces through our own perspectives.
+Thank you to the below local Virginia womxn artists for sharing their art and giving us the opportunity to learn more about the power and healing behind their works.

 GALLERY HOURS: BY APPOINTMENT ONLY - 614.679.9997 | CONTACT@MICHAELINESANDER.COM

 With a background in fine art, Ashley Bozeman was first introduced to digital art while attending portfolio school in Atlanta, GA.
 Ashley developed an interest in playing with expressive arts on digital platforms.
 Art has always been a form of healing for her, particularly from anxiety and depression.
 Often feeling isolated by the state of her mental health, she’s found solace in creating art to effectively express her emotions.

 The Shapes series is an accurate depiction of what it means to satisfy an anxious mind.
 Experimenting with colors, shapes and movement gives her the ability to communicate to both an audience and herself that art can be transformational and curative if we allow ourselves to let go and let our anxieties take center stage.

 Kelsey Copeland Lane

 What made you this way?

 Acrylic + Charcoal on Canvas, Mounted on Wood